jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/upgrade-management-overview.rst

 -   The subclouds must all be |AIO-SX|, and must use the Redfish platform management service.

+-   Ensure any certificates managed by cert manager will not be renewed during the upgrade process.

 .. only:: partner

     .. include:: /_includes/upgrade-management-overview.rest